skripio/import-json-to-honeycode/README.md

 # import-json-to-honeycode
-This is a python project which uses the boto3 library to import Json data to workbook.
+This is a python project which uses the boto3 library to import Json data to a Honeycode workbook.
+It comes with a reference architecture and AWS CloudFormation template.

 # Architecture